rasulomaroff/telepath.nvim/README.md

 ### Options

-There're 4 options you can pass to the `remote` method:
+There're 5 options you can pass to the `remote` method:

 1. `restore` - will restore your cursor to the original position after an operation. `Default: false`
 2. `recursive` - will trigger leap mode with the same operator after every operation. `Default: false`
 3. `jumplist` - will set jump points on every jump. `Default: true`
 4. `window_restore` - will restore windows when leaving them or after a remote action.
 You can pass either a boolean to enable/disable all windows restorations or a table `{ source = true, rest = true }` where
 `source` means "restore a source window" and `rest` - "restore all windows except a source one". `Default: true` - enabled for all windows.
+5. `remap` - will use your own mapping instead of a neovim's default one.
+For example, if you have your own mapping for `y` key, which uses neovim's default `y` operator and does some additional things or maybe you use this operator provided by a plugin.
+Not used by default.

 Example: